StefanLeng/gurps-gridless/background.md

 - Foundry **bases movement on the token’s center** rather than the designated front hex.
 - On **hex-column grids**, if a token’s **height** is an odd number of hexes, it snaps to a hex center; if even, it snaps to a hex edge.
 - On **hex-row grids**, the same behavior applies to the **token’s width**.
-- The initial orientationis always facing down.
+- The initial orientation is always facing down.
 In this orientation, there is no hex shape fitting to the grid for long tokens on hex rows and for wide tokens on hex columns.
-In this cases, foundry falls back to a rectagle shape, totally taking the center and the scaling off the grid.
+In this cases, foundry falls back to a rectangle shape, totally taking the center and the scaling off the grid.

 ### **Rotation**
-- Fondry only rotates the token image, not the border and the hit area.
-This will result in misalingment, excpecialy for elongated tokens and tokens rotation around a point not at there center.
+- Foundry only rotates the token image, not the border and the hit area.
+This will result in misalignment, especially for elongated tokens and tokens rotation around a point not at there center.

 The About Face module in the current version will make sure the token orientation snaps to face a hex edge, so we are covered on that front.